-And then I typed four words I wasn’t expecting.
+And then four words came out that I did not plan.

 I see this through my father’s eyes.